 Francesca has recently joined Milkalyser after completing a Masters in Food Security and Sustainable Agriculture.
 Prior to this she studied Biological Sciences at the University of Exeter, specializing in Microbiology and Infectious Disease.
 Francesca provides the scientific background to our technologies, as well as performing data analysis tasks.
 During her spare time Francesca enjoys music, playing sport, and socializing.

 David joined Milkalyser in early 2018 having worked in pharmaceutical industry and agriculture supply for many years.
 David manages the collaborations that Milkalyser has with vets, key opinion leaders and farms; as well as managing our customer relations.
 In his spare time David keeps a flock of sheep at his Somerset home and enjoys keeping fit by running up Glastonbury Tor.

-Harriet has been at eCow since 2012 and began working for Milkalyser in 2017 and she ensures that the eCow and Milkalyser offices run smoothly.
-Her previous roles have included working for feed company BOCM Pauls, talking to farmers.
+Harriet has been at eCow since 2012 and began working for Milkalyser in 2017, she ensures that both the eCow and Milkalyser offices run smoothly.
 She is currently studying for an accountancy diploma.

 In her spare time, Harriet enjoys the cinema, listening to music, reading and spending time with her family.